lrtibbetts/notes/Misc web tech.md

 ##### Compilers
 - Babel: [[Source-to-source compiler]] that converts ES15+ JavaScript into older versions of JS
-- swc: Rust-based web platform.
+- swc (Speedy Web Compiler): Rust-based web platform.
 It can be used for compilation and bundling.
 Claims to be 20x faster than Babel.
 Used by tools like Next.js, Parcel, and Deno
 - svelte: compiles to vanilla JS